Asmaa529/Web-Project-Sampler/README.md

 4. Open the application in your browser by navigating to:
     **`http://localhost:3001`**
     The server should now be running and serving the application on this port.

+    Or, if you're using Visual Studio Code: right-click on the `index.html` file and select `Open with Live Server`

 ## Authors